What is Phishing?GRIDINSOFT TEAM

 How to protect yourself from phishing?

-Ultimate method of counteraction for any form of phishing on the computer is anti-malware software.
-Of course, it is important to note that not each security tool will fit you - the best protection is guaranteed by programs which have an online protection function.
+Ultimate counteraction method for any form of phishing on the computer is anti-malware software.
+Of course, it is important to note that not each security tool will fit you - the best protection is guaranteed by programs that have an online protection function.
 That feature enables the website filter, which forbids the loading of malevolent counterfeits of popular pages.
 GridinSoft Anti-Malware may offer you such a function.
 Moreover, it is also able to get rid of the virus that helps the fraudsters to fool you.